Fossil-free ski resort

 Electrified operations at Hammarbybacken

-Replacing the entire vehicle fleet
+Electrified vehicle fleet

-Our electric vehicle fleet in Hammarbybacken
+Our electric vehicle fleet at Hammarbybacken

 - 2 snowmobiles (Taiga Motors "Nomad")